Adolescents and Diabetes Mellitus

 Teens and diabetes

-According to the American Diabetes Association and the National Diabetes Education Program, about 215,000 people younger than 20 have diabetes.
+According to the American Diabetes Association, about 208,000 Americans younger than 20 have diabetes.
 Most of them have type 1 diabetes.
 However, type 2 diabetes, a disease that used to be seen primarily in adults ages 45 and older, has become more common in younger people.
 This is mainly due to increasing rates of obesity in children and teens.

-The teen who previously complied very well with his or her diabetes management plan may now become rebellious and refuse to comply.
-A teen may also experience denial of the disease, or display increasingly aggressive behavior in reaction to the stress of managing diabetes, during a time in life that is challenging enough already.
+The teen who previously followed his or her diabetes management plan may now become rebellious and refuse to do so.
+A teen may also experience denial of the disease, or display increasingly aggressive behavior in reaction to the stress of managing diabetes during a time in life that is challenging enough already.

 One aspect of diabetes management, blood sugar control, is especially hard during adolescence.
-Researchers believe the growth hormone produced during adolescence to stimulate bone and muscle growth may also act as an anti-insulin agent.
-Blood sugar levels become harder to control, resulting in levels that swing from too low to too high.
+Researchers believe the growth hormone made during adolescence to stimulate bone and muscle growth may also act as an anti-insulin agent.
+Blood sugar levels become harder to control.
+This results in levels that swing from too low to too high.
 This lack of control over blood sugar levels can be very frustrating for your teenager.

 Helping your teenager cope

-Open communication between you and your teenager with diabetes is important during these years.
+Open communication between you and your teenager with diabetes is important.
 You should recognize that your teenager wants to be treated as an adult, even if that means letting him or her take charge of his or her own diabetes management plan.
 Parents should also recognize that teenagers need the following:

 Spontaneity.
 Adolescence is a time of spontaneity, such as stopping for pizza after school.
 However, the teenager with diabetes also needs to realize that managing his or her diabetes successfully will give him or her the flexibility that is craved.